Medically reviewed by Majesta Health Medical Review Team

 1. What is compounded semaglutide?

-Compounded semaglutide is semaglutide, the same active pharmaceutical ingredient found in Wegovy, Ozempic, and Rybelsus, prepared by a state-licensed compounding pharmacy under a prescription written by a licensed physician for an individual patient.
+Compounded semaglutide is a preparation that contains semaglutide, made by a state-licensed compounding pharmacy under a prescription written by a licensed physician for an individual patient.
 Compounding is the regulated practice of preparing customized medications based on a physician order, and the framework is governed by Section 503A of the Federal Food, Drug, and Cosmetic Act for patient-specific prescriptions and Section 503B for outsourcing facilities.

 Plain-English summary

-Prices reflect typical 2026 US cash prices observed at major retail pharmacies and telehealth platforms and are subject to change.
-Compounded medications are not FDA-approved as final products.
-The active pharmaceutical ingredient is FDA-registered.
+Compounded medications are not FDA-approved as final products and are not generic versions of, equivalent to, or interchangeable with any FDA-approved medication.
 Compounded GLP-1 medications are prepared by state-licensed compounding pharmacies based on a physician's prescription for an individual patient.
-Brand names such as Ozempic®, Wegovy®, Mounjaro®, and Zepbound® are FDA-approved products manufactured by their respective companies and are referenced here for educational comparison only.
+Brand names such as Ozempic®, Wegovy®, Mounjaro®, and Zepbound® are separate FDA-approved products manufactured by their respective companies and are referenced here for educational comparison only.
 Results may vary.
 Not a substitute for professional medical advice.

 3. How compounded semaglutide works